 *trigger warning: anxiety, anxiety attacks, mental health, attack descriptions*

 Your thoughts are racing.
 Worries build and questions overwhelm, until you feel yourself falling deeper into a pit of painfully uncertain terror.
 You’re having an anxiety attack.
 It’s terrifying and uncomfortable.
 But it’s not hopeless.
-Today, join us in the Rain to debunk anxiety attack assumptions and learn how to address and alleviate your attacks firsthand.
+Today, join us in the Rain to learn how to stop an anxiety attack and to debunk anxiety attack assumptions.

 Anxiety vs. Panic Attack